Halfway Point: 2nd Quarter Estimated Tax Payments Due June 15th

 How do you pay them?

-Here are your payment options.
+Here are your payment options:

 IRS Direct Pay: Go directly to the IRS website.
 It’s secure and free, simply enroll, indicate the reason for payment (estimated taxes), and make the payment using funds from your bank account.
+You will need information on your prior year filings for identity verification.

 EFTPS: This service is offered by the U.S. Treasury Department.
 Enrollment will be required.